 "This can get you anything," He smirked, "You don't find me, I'll find you."

 Gaia, could he really do that?

-"Ok..."
-I smiled slightly, and he reached out a hand to ruffle my hair.
+"O-kay..."
+I eyed him off with more than a little doubt, and he reached out a hand to ruffle my hair.

 "See you tomorrow Spikey!"
 He grinned, and before I could comment on the hypocrisy of the statement, he'd disappeared down the hall.

 I made my way back to my quarters in a kind of stunned awe.
-I should have been paying a little more attention, I guess, because when I'd turned from placing my bag on my bed, Elliot's wide smile met me and I just about passed out.
+I should have been paying a little more attention, I guess, because when I'd turned from placing my bag on my bed, Elliot's wide-eyed smile met me and I just about had a seizure.

 "Fuck, Elliot!"
 I cried, and he snorted, shrugging slightly, as he stepped passed me to sit on the couch.